Skip to main content

 React Navigation lifecycle events

-Now that we understand how React lifecycle methods work in React Navigation, let's answer the question we asked at the beginning: "How do we find out that a user is leaving (blur) it or coming back to it (focus)?"
+Now that we understand how React lifecycle methods work in React Navigation, let's answer an important question: "How do we find out that a user is leaving (blur) it or coming back to it (focus)?"

 function ProfileScreen() {